neam/dna-project-base-12-factor-app-boilerplate/docs/51-deploy-docker-cloud.in-depth-deployment-routine.md

 If everything is ok, then go to source tree and finish the release using git flow + push the master and develop branches.

-Also, don't forget to upload the deployment metadata to the build server so that we can all access it:
+Also, don't forget to upload the deployment metadata to a commonly shared SFTP server so that we can all access it:

     scp -r deployments/* _PROJECT_@build._PROJECT_.com:/home/_PROJECT_/_PROJECT_-project/_PROJECT_-product/deployments/